dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-mime-messages/utility-features-mailmessage/_index.md

 is_tnef = mail.original_is_tnef
 ```
 ## **Processing of Bounced Messages**
 It is very common that a message sent to a recipient may bounce for any reason such as invalid recipient address.
 Aspose.Email API has the capability to process such a message for checking if it is a bounced email or a regular email message.
-The  MailMesage's CheckBounced method returns a valid result if the email message is a bounced email.
-This article shows the usage of BounceResult class that provides the capability of checking if a message is a bounced email.
+The  MailMesage's check_bounced method returns a valid result if the email message is a bounced email.
+This article shows the usage of [BounceResult](https://reference.aspose.com/email/python-net/aspose.email.bounce/bounceresult/) class that provides the capability of checking if a message is a bounced email.
 It further gives detailed information about the recipients, action taken and the reason about the notification.
 The following code snippet shows you how to process bounced messages.

 ```py
 from aspose.email import MailMessage, SaveOptions, MsgLoadOptions, MessageFormat, FileCompatibilityMode